johnnietse/quartus-fpga-design-labworks/README.md

 - Designing and implementing an FSM.
 - Understanding state transitions and how external inputs (button presses) influence the states.
-- Using LEDs to simulate the behavior of a real-world traffic light system.
+- Using LEDs to simulate the behaviour of a real-world traffic light system.

 #### Implementation:
 An FSM is designed to manage the traffic lights at a T-intersection.
-The lights cycle through green, yellow, and red states based on button presses, simulating the behavior of traffic signals.
+The lights cycle through green, yellow, and red states based on button presses, simulating the behaviour of traffic signals.
 The debouncer circuit from Lab 1 is integrated to ensure clean button inputs.
 The current state of the traffic light system is displayed on LEDs, with each state representing a different light condition.
 The design is compiled and tested on the FPGA.

 ## Requirements and Preparation beforehand
 - Quartus Software Suite (version 13.0sp1 or 18.1 recommended)